Dalhousie-Autonomous-Sailboat-Team/I2C-Mock-Device/README.md

 - `cmake/`: CubeMX generated CMake files
 - `Core/`: CubeMX generated source files - **main.c is in this directory**
 - `Drivers/`: External drivers and libraries
-- `Middlewares/`: RTOS and other middleware libraries
-- `Templates/`: Template files for user source and header files
 - **`User/`**: User created source files - **This is where you should put your code**
 - `build/`: Temporary Build directory
 - CMakelists.txt: Main CMake file - **Add any new source files here**